Stowaway flies from Denmark to LAX without a passport or boarding pass

-A criminal complaint was filed against a man who flew from Denmark to Los Angeles without a passport, visa or plane ticket.
+A criminal complaint filed against a man who flew from Denmark to Los Angeles without a passport, visa or plane ticket provides details around a bizarre series of events during and after the flight.

-Sergey Ochigava, who officials say is from Russia, arrived on Nov.
-4 to LAX around 1 p.m. on a Scandinavian Airlines flight that took off from Copenhagen.
+Ochigava was asked for his passport, which he was unable to provide, and lied to officials saying he left it behind on the airplane, according to the criminal complaint.

-Ochigava was asked for his passport which he was unable to provide and lied to officials saying he left it behind on the airplane.
+Customer service attempted to recover his documents, but CBP were unable to find documentation that Ochigava had a flight into the U.S. According to the CBP supervisor, Ochigava should have been in their system if he had a booking for a flight

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.